warmcat/libwebsockets/README.md

 ## Lws has the first official ws-over-h2 server support

-There's a new standard on the RFC track that enabled multiplexing ws connections over an http/2 link.
-Compared to making individual tcp and tls connections for each ws link back to the same server, this makes your site start up radically faster, and since all the connections are in one tls tunnel, with much memory reduction serverside.
+There's a new standard on the RFC track that enables multiplexing ws connections over an http/2 link.
+Compared to making individual tcp and tls connections for each ws link back to the same server, this makes your site start up radically faster, and since all the connections are in one tls tunnel, with considerable memory reduction serverside.

 To enable it on master you just need -DLWS_WITH_HTTP2=1 at cmake.
 No changes to